thorlauridsen/PRDAT2022/Lectures/Lec02/README.md

 To make a NFA, we have divided the regular expression into 3 parts (a*, a|b and aa):
 ![](https://github.com/REXKrash/PRDAT2022/blob/main/Lectures/Lec02/images/BCD2_2/NFAv0.png?raw=true)

-We then make seperate NFAs for each part:
+We then make separate NFAs for each part:
 #### NFA for _a*_
 ![](https://github.com/REXKrash/PRDAT2022/blob/main/Lectures/Lec02/images/BCD2_2/NFAv01.png?raw=true)